Jesse-Opitz/DesignOfCompilers/project/readme.txt

 IF pip does not run, you must go to the python folder where pip is located, open a terminal window there and then try the command.

 Due to parser limitations and time restraints, the parser can only parse 1 program at a time, no matter how many programs are in the text file.

+***Not yet implemented:

+python parser.py testCode.txt
+ - The code will prompt for which text file you wish to run and as long as that text file is in the same file as the lexer, it should run.
+However it does not take in standard input from the command line yet.
+It will be fixed in future versions, I just do not have the time to do it for this project.